qns-cloud/graylog/README.md

 > **Important Notes:**
 > - Make sure the repository contains the `config/graylog/graylog.conf` file
 > - The stack must be deployed as a Swarm stack, not a Compose stack
-> - The data directories must exist before deployment
+> - Docker will automatically create and manage volumes for data persistence

 Access graylog at http://your-server-ip:9001 (replace with your actual server IP)